unyt-org/uix/docs/manual/12 Style and Themes.md

 > [!NOTE]
 > Although SCSS is supported natively by UIX, we recommend using CSS files rather than SCSS files.
 Modern CSS already includes most of the features that are provided by SCSS.
-> For this reason, CSS support will be completely removed from UIX in future versions.
+> For this reason, SCSS support will be completely removed from UIX in future versions.

 ## Component style sheets